The School

 Find out about the School and what we do.

 The current School of Physics & Astronomy was formed in 1993 by the merger of the Department of Physics (called the Department of Natural Philosophy until the late 1960s) and the Department of Astronomy.
-The School has about 260 members of staff, of whom around 80 are academic teaching staff.
+The School has about 500 members of staff.

 Research